hadil-ftini/VoiceBot/README.md

 Requirements

 Hardware:

-A computer with a microphone and webcam.
+A computer (or a display device) with a microphone and webcam.
-An ESP32 device configured to receive HTTP commands (update ESP32_IP in GUI.py).
+An ESP32 device(or raspberry ) configured to receive HTTP commands (update ESP32_IP in GUI.py).

 Software:

 Python 3.8–3.10.
 Dependencies listed in requirements.txt.